 Strategic guidance for NHS Boards on best practice in working with third sector partners to engage volunteers in NHS settings was formally published by VHS on 20th April 2018.
-Later this month, the Scottish Government will send it to senior leaders and strategic volunteer leads in every NHS Board.
 Download the guidance here:

 This is strategic guidance for NHS Boards concerning the management of volunteers deployed in NHS settings who are not directly recruited, managed or trained by NHS Boards.
 It is designed to support Boards to manage the risks and capitalise on the opportunities associated with third sector volunteering so that it is always safe, effective and person-centred, in line with the quality ambitions of NHSScotland.